The benefits of pet therapy

 Pet therapy has the ability to enhance someone’s quality of life, can have ongoing physical benefits and improve any ongoing health ailments.

-The Animal Welfare League (AWL) of New South Wales advocates for elderly people engaging with pets as it increases their quality of life, including by reducing tension, fatigue, and confusion, while also encouraging positive emotions and attitudes.
+The Animal Welfare League of New South Wales advocates for older people engaging with pets as it increases their quality of life, including by reducing tension, fatigue, and confusion, while also encouraging positive emotions and attitudes.

-Pet therapy also delays the process of ageing through the increase of physical exercise, socialisation and improvement in mental function.
+Pets can also improve one’s life by increasing the amount of physical exercise, socialisation and improvement in mental function.

 The excitement of pet therapy can boost residents’ activity levels and help improve the sense of loss many former pet owners feel after moving into an aged care facility.
 This can go a long way to improving residents’ mental health.